andrecaiado/nestjs-blockchain-txs/docs/dependencies-configs.md

 The RabbitMQ service runs in a container and is configured and started using the docker compose file [docker-compose.yaml](../docker-compose.yaml).

-The docker compose file specifies 2 files to be mounted to the container:
+The docker compose file specifies 2 files to be mounted to the RabbitMQ service container:
 - [rabbitmq.config](../rabbitmq/rabbitmq.conf): This file is used to set the `definitions.json` file location.
 - [definitions.json](../rabbitmq/definitions.json): This file contains configurations that will automatically be applied when RabbitMQ starts.
 The configurations include the user credentials and the exchanges and queues (and the binding between them).